Evidence Presentation Technology

 Video monitors are located at the judge's bench, the courtroom clerk's station, the witness box, the lectern, and counsel tables.
 The witness and lectern monitors are equipped with touchscreen technology which provides for an annotation tool.
 The annotation tool will allow court users to draw or mark on the screen with a stylus or finger without altering the original document itself.

 The combination VCR and DVD player allows playback of VHS tape or DVD evidence through the video distribution and display system.
 It contains a search feature that allows the operator to slowly advance an image.
 The annotation tool provides the witness and the attorneys with the opportunity to annotate over the taped images using the touch screen monitors.

-Laptop video and audio connections are available for presenting evidence from the lectern making it possible for attorneys to present both audio and video presentation as evidence.
+Laptop video and audio connections (VGA and HDMI) are available for presenting evidence from the lectern making it possible for attorneys to present both audio and video presentation as evidence.
 A 26-point font size is recommended for presentation from a laptop computer.

 The Court strongly recommends testing laptop systems in the courtroom before use in open court.
 This is especially true if planning to use a laptop to play sound, or the VCR to view a VHS tape.
 Past experiences have proven that different media recordings produce different results.
 Under these circumstances it may be necessary to make certain changes to accommodate specific media.